V de V Sports

 V de V Series is a motor racing organisation that owns and runs a group of international motor racing championships.
 Based in Paris, the majority of events are held in France although the series regularly visits Spain and Portugal and has also visited Belgium, Germany and Italy.
 The organisation takes its name from founder Eric van de Vyver.
-His family is involved in most aspects of running the series and they have their own racing team within the series.
+The van de Vyer family is involved in most aspects of running the series, having its own racing team within the series.

 Championships

 V de V has hosted five separate championships;